-Roots ConnectED, an initiative of Community Roots Charter School, shares best practices in inclusion and integration through workshops, institutes, and consulting offered to schools in NYC and around the country.
+Roots ConnectED, an born out of a decade of practice at Community Roots Charter School, shares best practices in inclusion and integration through workshops, institutes, and coaching offered to schools in NYC and around the country.
 Community Roots is a progressive K-8 intentionally diverse and inclusive school model based out of Brooklyn, NY.
-We approach our project-based curriculum with an anti-bias lens and work hard to incorporate developmentally appropriate social justice concepts taught from K-8th grade for a diverse group of learners.
+It approaches its project-based curriculum with an anti-bias lens and works hard to incorporate developmentally appropriate social justice concepts taught from K-8th grade for a diverse group of learners.

 Diverse Inclusive Collaborative

-Some of the recent discourse around education in our nation is finally bringing up questions of diversity and commenting on how segregated our schools are.
+The recent discourse around education in our nation is finally bringing up questions of equity and revealing how segregated our schools are.
 While efforts have been made to begin to desegregate schools, we feel this is just the first step towards authentic integration and ultimately, unity in diversity.

 RootsConnected aims to bring over a decade of learning to a wider audience.
 Educators, school leaders, and policy makers often ask us how we do what we do.
-Through a number of different options, we have created opportunities for those beyond our school walls to benefit from the lessons we’ve learned and join us in building strong schools that serve the needs of a diverse student body.
+Through a number of different options, we have created opportunities to share the lessons learned and practices honed in over a decade of intentional practice.